105hua/SimAwareFork/README.md

-# SimAware
+# SimAwareFork - A Fork of SimAware

-SimAware is a Microsoft Flight Simulator 2020 rich presence implementation for Discord.

-As of the 3rd of December 2020, the app is now open source and free for your unrestricted use!
+## Description

+SimAwareFork is a fork of SimAware, a Discord Rich Presence implementation for Microsoft Flight Simulator 2020.
+My version contains a minor change to the code in order for the application to display only your altitude and ground speed (in both knots and mph).

+## Credits

-- Arvin
+- Arvin - For creating the program.
+- Josh (105hua) - Minor Modifications.